joshuahayesVCU/joshuahayesVCU/README.md

-**Thank you for checking out my GitHub!**
+# Welcome to My GitHub!

+## Introduction
-My name is Joshua Hayes, I am a 4th year CS major at Virginia Commonwealth University.
-I am currently working as a part-time backend software engineer at Markel Group while I finish my degree.
-I received this position after stellar performance as an intern.

-At Markel, I work on a .NET BAU team as a fullstack engineer and participate in the agile process.
+Hello, I'm Joshua Hayes, a 4th-year Computer Science major at Virginia Commonwealth University.
+Currently, I'm balancing my academic journey with real-world experience as a part-time backend software engineer at Markel Group, where I contribute to a .NET BAU team as a full-stack engineer, actively engaging in the agile development process.

+## Professional Experience

+I earned my position at Markel Group based on outstanding performance during my internship.
+As part of the team, I tackle various responsibilities, contributing to the continuous improvement of the software.

+## Senior Capstone Project - Little Ram Pantries

-My current focus is my senior capstone project.
-I am leading a team of 5 multi-disciplined engineers (CS and EE) in an effort to centralize the knowledge base of a young but successful research project.
-You can view our efforts at [LittleRamPantry.com](http://littlerampantries.com).
-Unfortunately, the code is closed source - but you can view my front-end code in the repo [LRP_Frontend](https://github.com/joshuahayesVCU/LRP_Frontend).
-Make sure to take a look at the PDF slideshow in the repo, it highlights the importance and impact of this hunger-fighting project.
+My main focus is on my senior capstone project.
+Leading a team of 5 multi-disciplined engineers (CS and EE), we aim to centralize the knowledge base of the successful research project [LittleRamPantry.com](http://littlerampantries.com).
+While the code is closed source, you can explore my front-end contributions in the [LRP_Frontend](https://github.com/joshuahayesVCU/LRP_Frontend) repository.
+For a comprehensive overview, check out the PDF slideshow in the repository, highlighting the significance and impact of this hunger-fighting initiative.

-Throughout my Github you'll find school projects such as CMSC508-final.
-Personal side projects like realFakeNews, Odin-LandingPage, odin-RockPaperScissors, and ClimbingApi.
-And projects that I followed a tutorial such as IssuesApi and TodoApi.
-You'll also find my dotfiles, I enjoy doing development in a terminal environment with Neovim.

-You can reach me at hayesj9@vcu.edu
-You can view my LinkedIn [here](https://www.linkedin.com/in/joshua-hayes-vcu/)
+## GitHub Projects Overview

+Throughout my GitHub, you'll find a variety of projects:

+- **School Projects:**
+  - Cart service
+  - Product service
+  - Withdraw form CMSC508-final

+- **Personal Side Projects:**
+  - realFakeNews
+  - Odin-LandingPage
+  - odin-RockPaperScissors
+  - ClimbingApi

+- **Tutorial-based Projects:**
+  - IssuesApi
+  - TodoApi

+- **Dotfiles:**
+  - I enjoy terminal development with Neovim.

+## Contact Information

+Feel free to reach out to me at hayesj9@vcu.edu.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/joshua-hayes-vcu/) for professional networking.

+Thank you for exploring my GitHub!